NAXA NX-249 Portable MP3/CD AM/FM Stereo Radio Cassette Player/Recorder w/ Subwoofer & Remote Control

 Boombox, an AC power cord, remote control, a user's manual, and warranty information.

-Good quality, good sound5
+Good quality, good sound

 For a little boombox, the sound on this system is more than adequate.
 Like nearly any boombox, I wouldn't want this to be my main stereo for filling a house with sound unless I was in a studio or dorm room, but it's great as a supplemental radio in the bedroom, kitchen, etc. I have had mine for about a month, and it has been a perfect stero for my bedroom.
 Nice sound (even on low volume), and the remote is very nice to have for a boombox.